1.2. Keyboard input, widget labelling and segmentation display

-Figure 1: Typing some simple examples in widget Text Field.
+Figure 1: Typing text in widget Text Field.

 Each segmentation is identified by a label which is the name of the widget that creates the segmentation.
-You can rename this widget to make the label more meaningful (see :ref: figure 2 <keyboard_input_segmentation_fig2> below):
+It is a good habit to rename widgets to make the label more meaningful.
+To do so, right-click on the widget, select Rename or press F2, then enter the new name.

 Example Widget Label

-Figure 2: Typing an extract of Salammbô in widget :ref: Text Field and giving it a label (Flaubert).
+Figure 2: Typing an extract of Hamlet in widget Text Field and giving it a label (Hamlet).

 The Display widget can be used to visualize the details of a segmentation.
-By default, it shows the segmentation’s label followed by each successive segment’s address [#]_ and content.
-A segmentation sent by a Text Field instance will contain a single segment covering the whole string (see figure 3 below).
+By default, it shows the segmentation’s label followed by each successive segment’s content (see figure 3 below).

 Example usage of widget Display

-Figure 3 : Viewing Salammbô in widget Display.
+Figure 3 : Viewing Hamlet in widget Display.

 By default, Display passes its input data without modification to its output connections.
 It is very useful for viewing intermediate results in an Orange Textable workflow and making sure that other widgets have processed data as expected.